chapel-lang/chapel-www/src/README.md

 In any case, you'll need to add information about your new resource to `data/publications.toml`.
 See comments in the `lint_artifacts.py` script for how this information should be formatted.
+This script should be run to validate any changes to the list.

 ## Shortcodes